All posts by Cliff Warner

 Hall Indicators

 Hall indicators, also called position indicators or hall lanterns, are used to notify elevator riders that their elevator is arriving and what direction it will be traveling.
-In addition to visually alerting an upcoming elevator, a hall indicator give audible signals.
+In addition to visually alerting an upcoming elevator, a hall indicator gives audible signals.
 Most audible signals will sound once when elevators are going up and sound twice when the elevator is going down.
-Vocal indicators can also be installed that actually say “going up” or “going down” in place of the tones.
+Vocal indicators can also be installed that say “going up” or “going down” in place of the tones.

 Hall indicator requirements are as follows: